-Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
+Rather than guided tours with set daily plans, Secret Compass runs expeditions with framework itineraries.
 Read more about Our Approach here.
-The following is the outline plan for this culturally immersive Sinai expedition – the ‘substance’ rather than the specifics.
+The following is the outline plan for this culturally immersive Sinai expedition.
 A fuller itinerary is provided in the Sinai Expedition Handbook which is available on request or upon application to join the team.

-Setting off from the Bedouin Camp, you’ll trek West across the South Sinai desert.
+Setting off from the Bedouin Camp, you’ll trek west across the South Sinai desert.
 Expect to collect firewood to roast food or animals bought en route, help the Bedouin make fresh bread in the mornings and to learn traditional recipes for Baba Ganoush.
 A memorable aspect of this expedition is waking before dawn to the chime of the brass coffee grinder following a night’s sleep wrapped in your Bedouin cloak.
-There will be early mornings and long days of walking through varied and challenging terrain but always with a welcome siesta during the intense heat of midday.
-During this 230km desert trek across the desert you’ll climb several peaks, including Mount Sinai and Mount St Catherine.
-Anyone expecting a leisurely walk across sand: look at our imagery and reassess!
-The variety of terrain experienced on this immersive journey is truly astounding.
+There will be early mornings and long days spent walking through varied and challenging terrain but always with a welcome siesta during the intense heat of midday.
+During this 230km desert trek across the desert, you’ll climb several peaks, including Mount Sinai and Mount St Catherine.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 On this expedition you won’t be carrying heavy bags but the desert environment offers a very different style of living that can prove physically and mentally challenging.